Does quantum mechanics apply to macroscopic objects? How to define macro?: Evolution of a Wave-Packet of the c.m.

 One may see, that for $M \to\infty $ the width does not change at all.
 However, the decisive parameter is not the mass $M$ alone but the product $Md$.
 For any finite mass $M$ at $d \to 0$ the wave packet decays instantly.

 Leaving aside the ideal limits, let us consider a numerical example for sake of illustration.
-Let us consider an $M=1 kg$ object having an initial linear imprecision of its center of mass of $d=0.5 \r{A}$.
-This will increase within $10^6$ years indeed only to $0.6 \r{A}$.
-However, for a small crystal of $M=1 mg$ with the same initial imprecision of its c.m. this will increase already within 10 years to $3.28 \r{A}$ so that no crystal structure might be "seen" any more.
+Let us consider an $M=1 kg$ object having an initial linear imprecision of its center of mass of $d=0.5 $\r{A}.
+This will increase within $10^6$ years indeed only to $0.6$\r{A}.

+However, for a small crystal of $M=1 mg$ with the same initial imprecision of its c.m. this will increase already within 10 years to $3.28 $\r{A} so that no crystal structure might be "seen" any more.
 This seems unacceptable.
+Had we assumed a much smaller initial width we could get a significant broadening within minutes!

+On the other hand, on a very long time scale no object may be considered as being isolated from its surrounding and the above quantum mechanical description is not any more valid.
+We are dealing always with open systems in weak contact with a reservoir (thermostat).
+This one may be ultimately the radiation field.
+Therefore its behaviour is turning dissipative over time (see for example \cite{Banyai}) and it may be described only as a mixed ensemble by the quantum-mechanical density matrix approaching equilibrium in which the non-diagonal matrix elements vanish (unless a phase transition occurs!).
+This asymptotic equilibrium (predicted by Thermodynamics) in the case of a free particle is a mixed state (canonical distribution) of plane waves extending into the whole space.
+This is not at all more satisfactory.

-No doubt, the c.m. of a hydrogen atom obeys Quantum Mechanics, but does it obey also the c.m of this small crystal?
-The answer seems to be negative.
+No doubt, the c.m. of a hydrogen atom obeys Quantum Mechanics, but does it obey also the c.m of this small macroscopic crystal?
+The answer seems to me negative.
 Then how do we define a "macroscopic" object?